CrimsonAS/qmlbench/README.md

 - "StdDev=0.83666" - the [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation).
 The lower the better.
 - "CoV=0.00546123" - the [coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation).
 The lower the better; a general guide is to aim for less than 5% CoV.

+## Running tests on Android

+To run qmlbench on Android, you need to use the subprocess mode.
+To pass arguments to the Android app, they need to be base64-encoded.
+Here's an example:

+       ~/Android/Sdk/platform-tools/adb shell am start -n org.qtproject.example.qmlbench/org.qtproject.qt.android.bindings.QtActivity -e extraappparams `echo -n "--subprocess-mode --json-file :benchmarks/auto/creation/quick.text/delegates_longtext_arabic.qml" | base64 -w 0`

+So, what we're doing here is

+- launch the right app with the right activity:
+ -n org.qtproject.example.qmlbench/org.qtproject.qt.android.bindings.QtActivity
+- pass it the parameters, \-\-subprocess-mode \-\-json-file
+- the command line is created with echo \-n so that we don't insert a superfluous newline into the data
+- and then we encode with base64 \-w 0 to disable base64 line wrapping, so that that doesn't insert superfluous newlines either.

+Since we're passing \-\-json-file, that tells qmlbench to output the benchmark result into a file in JSON format.
+The file is qmlbench.txt in the application's data directory, so the usual incantation to get it out from a phone is

+       ~/Android/Sdk/platform-tools/adb pull sdcard/Android/data/org.qtproject.example.qmlbench/files/Documents/qmlbench.txt

+The benchmark app will not recreate the file, it always appends to it.
+If you need to start from a clean slate, just adb rm that same file.

 ## Creating benchmarks

 See [Benchmarks/benchmarks.md](./benchmarks/benchmarks.md)